ashnvael/MLFCS/README.md

 # Optimizing Liquidity Provision in Uniswap V3 Using Reinforcement Learning
 Repository for course: Machine Learning for finance and complex systems at ETH Zurich. <br>
-**Authors**: KURLOVICH Nikolaï, ROZMAN Anej, HACHIMI Mehdi, JOLY Julien

-This repository contains the official implementation of our Deep Reinforcement Learning framework for optimal liquidity provision in Uniswap v3.
+This repository contains the official implementation of our Deep Reinforcement Learning framework for optimizing liquidity provision in Uniswap v3.
 We propose a Proximal Policy Optimization (PPO) agent that operates in a continuous DeFi environment and learns to manage LP positions using price and volume data.
 Our method is benchmarked on real blockchain data, and we replicate theoretical results from Milionis et al., 2022.
 Automated market making and loss-versus rebalancing to provide intuition in a V2 setting.

 ## Features

 - **Custom Gym Environments**: Simulate Uniswap V3 liquidity provision with realistic tick/range mechanics.
 - **RL Training**: Train agents using Stable Baselines3 (PPO) to optimize liquidity provision strategies.
-- **Data**: Includes historical price and pool data for ETH/USDC and other pairs.
+- **Data**: Includes historical price and data for Uniswap V3 0.05% fee ETH/USDC pool.
 - **Analysis & Visualization**: Notebooks and scripts for analyzing agent performance and market data.

+- **LVR Replication**: Reproduction of Loss-Versus-Rebalancing theoretical results.

 ## Project Structure